sungnga/react-ecommerce/react-frontend/README.md

       - So when the user clicks somewhere, onBlur() is fired and the error message disappears

 **5. Processing payment backend**
-- Process the payment with Braintree
+- Implement processing payment with Braintree in backend
 - In routes/braintree.js file:
   - Create a route that process the braintree payment based on the userId
     - So the user must sign in and must be authenticated.
 We need to apply middlewares to the route for that